felipedau/bearandlion/README.rst

 bearandlion
 -----------
-This package is inspired by **LIONESS**, a Large Block Cipher implemented by `Ian Goldberg`_ as part of `Sphinx`_.
+This package is inspired by **LIONESS**, a Large Block Cipher described in the `paper`_ *"Two practical and provably secure block
+ciphers: BEAR and LION*" by Ross Anderson and Eli Biham, and implemented by `Ian Goldberg`_ as part of `Sphinx`_.
 It should be considered a fork of the `original implementation`_ released by *Ian Goldberg* on 2011-03-06.
 The initial commit of this repository was